ustcode/wf-terraform/bootstrap/README.md

     encrypt = "true"
   }
 }
+```

 `BUCKETNAME`: Use the bucket name from step 3.

 `ORGANIZATION/REPOSITORY`: Use the value from GitHubRepoName in step 2
-```

-## 5. Commit the changes...
+## 6. Commit Changes

 ...and check refer to [/README.md](/README.md) for further details!
 The first run will set up `terraform.tfstate` in the S3 bucket.